crbassett/Studium/collections/_translations/gold-nugget-5-mission-festival-sermon.md

 The most important and noteworthy thing about this kingdom, however, is that outside of it there is no salvation and no blessedness.
 Just as once the only rescue from the temporal ruin of the great flood was only in Noah’s visible ark, so also the only rescue on earth from the eternal ruin of the flood of divine wrath on the Day of Judgment is in the invisible miraculous kingdom.
 Just as once only he who had gone through the courtyard and through the Holy Place of the Temple in Jerusalem could enter into the Most Holy Place, so also no one who has not entered the invisible kingdom of grace here on earth can reach the kingdom of glory in heaven.
 Therefore Christ has also taught his Christians to pray daily, “*Your kingdom come*.”
 This second petition of the holy Lord’s Prayer is therefore also what we want to consider with one another in God’s presence today on this dear mission festival.

-### Text: Luke 11:1-2 ###
+### Text: Luke 11:1-2

->One day Jesus was praying in a certain place.
-When he finished, one of his disciples said to him, “Lord, teach us to pray, just as John taught his disciples.”
+> One day Jesus was praying in a certain place.
+When he finished, one of his disciples said to him, “Lord, teach us to pray, just as John taught his disciples.” \\
+\\

->He said to them, “When you pray, say:
+He said to them, “When you pray, say: \\
+\\

->“‘Father, hallowed be your name, your kingdom come.’”
+“‘Father, hallowed be your name, your kingdom come.’”

-The last of these words we read, “*Your kingdom come*,” are a mission prayer.
+The last of these words we read, *“Your kingdom come,”* are a mission prayer.
 They are therefore also the words at which I will above all focus your meditation on this mission festival by showing you:

-### How important it is that in the holy Lord’s Prayer Christ places the mission petition, “Your kingdom come,” in the mouths of his Christians. ###
+**How important it is that in the holy Lord’s Prayer Christ places the mission petition, “Your kingdom come,” in the mouths of his Christians.**

 We see this especially in two ways: